fathym/eac/docs/getting-started/03 - npm-tailwind-react.md

 Using NPM packages, we can maintain a complete deployment history.
 Using NPM tags, we can create a simple way for qa, dev, and product owners to work together to validate stories are complete through all requirements.
 In addition, these can be used to support automation with tools like Chromatic and Applitools.

-There are a couple steps that Fathym just can't automate, and we'll walk you through those now:

-1. (Create a new organization)[https://github.com/organizations/plan] (a free plan will do for this, keep in mind that is public) in GitHub.
-We think its important to look for organization names that are also available at npmjs.org.
-We use this at Fathym to keep our repos and npm packages aligned for simplicity
+In order to get this going we'll need to getour NPM JS account setup and configured.
+We'll walk you through that now:

-2. (Creat a new organization)[https://www.npmjs.com/org/create] (a free plan will do for this, keep in mind that is public) in NPM.
+- (Creat a new organization)[https://www.npmjs.com/org/create] (a free plan will do for this, keep in mind that is public) in NPM.
+  - You can create any organization name, and it will serve as the root of your package names. @{npmjs-organization}/{package-name}
+  - We recommend to try and get organization names in GitHub and NPM JS in sync for management purposes.

+We'll use the same repository we were working with for the last tutorial, add to it and tweak it.

 Now we are going to need to create a new build pipeline to generate the NPM package.